MicrosoftDocs/azure-docs/articles/azure-monitor/insights/vminsights-health.md

 * How many VMs are unhealthy because of an issue detected with a processor, disk, memory, or network adapter, categorized by health state.
 * How many VMs are unhealthy because of an issue detected with a core operating system service, categorized by health state.

-Here you can quickly identify the top critical issues detected by the health criteria proactively monitoring the VM, and review VM Health alert details and associated knowledge article intended to assist in the diagnosis and remediation of the issue.
+In the Health tab, you can identify the critical issues detected by the health criteria monitoring the VM, and review alert details and associated knowledge articles.
+These articles can assist in the diagnosis and remediation of the issues.
 Select any of the severities to open the [All Alerts](../../azure-monitor/platform/alerts-overview.md#all-alerts-page) page filtered by that severity.

 The **VM distribution by operating system** list shows VMs listed by Windows edition or Linux distribution, along with their version.
 In each operating system category, the VMs are broken down further based on the health of the VM.

 ![VM Insights virtual machine distribution perspective](./media/vminsights-health/vminsights-vmdistribution-by-os.png)

-Select **VM count**, **Critical**, **Warning**, **Healthy**, **Unknown**, and **Virtual Machines** page see a list of filtered results matching the column selected.
-For example, to review all VMs running **Red Hat Enterprise Linux release 7.5**, select the **VM count** value for that OS and it will list the VMs matching that filter and their current health state.
+Select any column including **VM count**, **Critical**, **Warning**, **Healthy**, and **Unknown** to see a list of filtered results in the Virtual Machines page that match the column selected.
+For example, to review all VMs running Red Hat Enterprise Linux release 7.5, select the **VM count** value for that OS, and it'll list the VMs matching that filter and their current health state.

 ![Example rollup of Red Hat Linux VMs](./media/vminsights-health/vminsights-rollup-vm-rehl-01.png)

-On the **Virtual Machines** page, if you select the name of a VM under the column **VM Name**, you are directed to the VM instance page with more details of the alerts and health criteria issues identified that are affecting the selected VM.
+In the **Virtual Machines** page, if you select the name of a VM under the column **VM Name**, you are directed to the VM instance page with more details of the alerts and health criteria issues identified that are affecting the selected VM.
 From here, you can filter the health state details by selecting **Health State** icon in the upper left-hand corner of the page to see which components are unhealthy or you can view VM Health alerts raised by an unhealthy component categorized by alert severity.

 From the VM list view, selecting the name of a VM opens the **Health** page for that selected VM, similarly as if you selected **Insights (preview)** from the VM directly.